 - Digital Channels.
-Select where the OctaMic XTC sends its 8 analog channels to: ADAT channels 1-8 or 9-16. - Device.
+Select where the OctaMic XTC sends its 8 analog channels to: ADAT channels 1-8, 9-16 or one of the 8-channel MADI blocks. - ➤ Device.
 At this time only the OctaMic XTC is supported and can be chosen.